On Cohomology Rings of Non-Commutative Hilbert Schemes and CoHa-Modules: A module structure over the cohomological Hall algebra

-is the multiplication with the top $G_d$-equivariant Chern class of $\hat{R}_d$.
-Identifying $A_{G_d}^*(\pt)$ with the ring of symmetric functions in $d$ variables, the top $G_d$-equivariant Chern class of $\hat{R}_d$ is the $d$-th elementary symmetric polynomial.
+is the multiplication with the top $G_d$-equivariant Chern class of $\hat{R}_{d,n}$.
+Identifying $A_{G_d}^*(\pt)$ with the ring of symmetric functions in $d$ variables, the top $G_d$-equivariant Chern class of $\smash{\hat{R}_{d,n}}$ is the $n$-th power of the $d$-th elementary symmetric polynomial.
 Taking this into account, the statement to prove is equivalent to showing that the horizontal sequence in the diagram

 is exact.
 For all $p+q = d$, we have the K\"{u}nneth isomorphism